kartikprajapat/DevOps/Kubernetes-Setup-Using-Kops/Kops-Setup-without-DNS/Gossip-Based-approach.md

 # Demo cluster

-kops create cluster depositinternal.com --node-count 2 --zones us-east-1a,us-east-1b --master-zones us-east-1a --dns-zone depositinternal.com --dns private --topology private --networking weave --vpc=vpc-60740319
+kops create cluster cluster.k8s.local --zones us-east-1a --yes

-kops edit cluster depositinternal.com

-kops edit ig --name=depositinternal.com nodes

-kops update cluster depositinternal.com

-kops update cluster depositinternal.com --yes

-kubectl get nodes
+# Here the cluster name must end with .k8s.local otherwise the cluster will not follow the above approach.